Star Wars: Squadrons Review

 Smaller game, even smaller content

-The review’s emphasis for gameplay reflect’s Star Wars: Squadrons‘ lack of content as a lower-priced package.
-Yes, it does feature a hearty campaign which can be worth buying for replayability.
-But in EA fashion, its seven-to-eight hour story on Normal feels like a tutorial for the multiplayer path ahead.
-That’s not to say EA has made a lower-budget narrative.
-It still contains fully-acted out characters and CGI cutscenes which connect each space battle.
-Star Wars: Squadrons‘ story is told between The Return of the Jedi and The Force Awakens, just as the last remnants of the Empire are trying to prevent rebels from forming The New Republic.
 It’s smart to stick with the original trilogy’s settings and ships to capture the X-Wing series of games.
-The prologue also adds in a nice little cameo to send TIE Fighter fans screaming internally.
+The prologue also includes a nice cameo to delight TIE Fighter fans.
 More cameos from Hera Syndulla from Star Wars Rebels and Wedge Antilles are a nice treat for pilots, but that’s as far as it goes.
-Most of the new characters are forgettable at best, fitting the cookie-cutter archetypes of an uptight Empire and the scrappier Rebel Alliance.
-Players might also be stumped to find out the story is too grounded and self-contained while it adds no impact to the overall Star Wars lore.
-EA had a new chance to add an exciting canon as it did with Battlefront II, but ultimately plays it too safe after featuring just about everyone.
+Most of the new characters are forgettable, fitting the cookie-cutter archetypes of an uptight Empire and a scrappy Rebel Alliance.
+Players might also be disappointed to find that the story is too grounded and self-contained, adding no impact to the overall Star Wars lore.
+EA had a chance to add exciting canon, as it did with Battlefront II, but ultimately plays it too safe.

 Star Wars Squadrons Review 6